MatanAviav/RGB-Console/README.md

 <br />

 ### 7. Error/Negative Messages:
-Note: you can run `ColoredConsole run error examples` for a quick tutorial.<br />
+Note: you can run `RGBConsole run error examples` for a quick tutorial.<br />
 For Error/Negative messages use `error(...)`, `bad(...)` or `fail(...)` functions.<br />
 For example, calling `error('Some Text')` will output:
 >![img_7.png](images/img_7.png)